ray-project/ray/doc/source/using-ray-on-a-cluster.rst

 - Some worker processes on each machine.
 - An object store on each machine.
 - A local scheduler on each machine.
-- One or more Redis server (on the head node).
+- Multiple Redis servers (on the head node).
 - One global scheduler (on the head node).

 To run some commands, start up Python on one of the nodes in the cluster, and do